godotengine/godot-docs/classes/class_animationplayer.rst

 - :ref:`float<class_float>` **get_blend_time** **(** :ref:`String<class_String>` anim_from, :ref:`String<class_String>` anim_to **)** const

-Get the blend time (in seconds) between two animations, referenced by their names.
+Gets the blend time (in seconds) between two animations, referenced by their names.

 .. _class_AnimationPlayer_method_get_playing_speed:

 - :ref:`float<class_float>` **get_playing_speed** **(** **)** const

-Get the actual playing speed of current animation or 0 if not playing.
+Gets the actual playing speed of current animation or 0 if not playing.
 This speed is the ``playback_speed`` property multiplied by ``custom_speed`` argument specified when calling the ``play`` method.

 .. _class_AnimationPlayer_method_get_queue: